December 15, 2025 05:06 PM

 You might like

-Thailand remains one of the safest and most welcoming destinations in Southeast Asia, even during periods of heightened tension along sections of the Cambodian border.
-While a few districts near the frontier are subject to official advisories, the vast majority of the country continues to operate normally, with airports, hotels, beaches and tourist attractions open and unaffected.
+Thailand remains one of the safest and most welcoming destinations in Southeast Asia, despite tensions along sections of the Cambodian border in 2026.
+A few districts near the frontier receive targeted advisories from authorities, while the vast majority of the country operates normally.
+Airports, hotels, beaches and major tourist attractions continue to welcome visitors without disruption.

 Highlight